-384 Marlborough was designed by Shaw and Shaw, architects, and built in 1881 by David Perkins and H. McLaughlin, builders, as the home of William Lewis Philbrick Boardman and his wife, Mary Goddard (May) Boardman.
-Mary Boardman is shown as the owner on the original building permit application, dated November 2, 1881, and on the 1883 Bromley map.
+384 Marlborough was designed by Shaw and Shaw, architects, and built in 1881-1882 by David Perkins, carpenter, and Hezekiah McLaughlin, mason, as the home of William Lewis Philbrick Boardman and his wife, Mary Goddard (May) Boardman.
+Mary Boardman is shown as the owner on the original building permit application, dated November 2, 1881.

 Living with them were their brother-in-law and sister, John Graeme Purdon and Clara Pomeroy (Rogers) Purdon.
 He was a shipping merchant in the China trade and it appears that, for much of the time, he was in Shanghai and his wife lived at 384 Marlborough with her unmarried sisters.
-She continued to be listed there in the 1893 Blue Book.
-By 1894, the Purdons had moved to 3 Fairfield, and by 1897 he had retired and purchased 356 Marlborough.
+She continued to be live there during the 1892-1893 winter season.
+By the 1893-1894 season, she and her husband were living at 3 Fairfield, and in March of 1895 they purchased and moved to 356 Marlborough.

-During the 1908-1909 winter season, they were living elsewhere and 384 Marlborough as the home of merchant William Simes and his wife, Fannie Swett (Newell) Simes, and their daughters, Olive and Frances.
-Frances Simes was married in September of 1909 to Russell Platt Hastings, and by 1910, William and Fannie Simes, and their daughter Olivia, had moved to 46 Chestnut.
+During the 1908-1909 winter season, they were traveling abroad and 384 Marlborough as the home of merchant William Simes and his wife, Fannie Swett (Newell) Simes, and their daughters, Olive and Frances.
+Frances Simes married in September of 1909 to Russell Platt Hastings, and by 1910, William and Fannie Simes, and their daughter Olivia, had moved to 46 Chestnut.

 The house was not listed in the 1924 and 1925 Blue Books.